Understanding and Optimizing Attention-Based Sparse Matching for Diverse Local Features

 \section{Related work}

-\textbf{Sparse image matching methods} first detect local features using hand-designed or learned heuristics, represented as 2D locations \cite{lowe2004distinctive, rublee2011orb, bay2006surf}.
+\textbf{Sparse image matching methods} first detect local features using hand-designed or learned heuristics, represented as 2D locations~\cite{lowe2004distinctive, rublee2011orb, bay2006surf}.
 Each local feature is then characterized by the descriptor computed from the neighborhood of the keypoint.
-Deep learning methods have been employed to learn local detectors \cite{barroso2019key, verdie2015tilde}, descriptors \cite{mishchuk2017working}, or both \cite{detone2018superpoint, revaud2019r2d2, dusmanu2019d2, edstedt2024dedode}.
-Over the past decade, the matching accuracy of learned features has surpassed that of traditional methods \cite{potje2024xfeat, gleize2023silk, edstedt2024dedode}.
+Deep learning methods have been employed to learn local detectors~\cite{barroso2019key, verdie2015tilde}, descriptors~\cite{mishchuk2017working}, or both~\cite{detone2018superpoint, revaud2019r2d2, dusmanu2019d2, edstedt2024dedode}.
+Over the past decade, the matching accuracy of learned features has surpassed that of traditional methods~\cite{potje2024xfeat, gleize2023silk, edstedt2024dedode}.
 However, most sparse features still adhere to the detect-and-describe methodology.

 Image correspondences are established by nearest neighbor (NN) or ratio test (RT) between the descriptors.
-Nearest neighbor-based matching methods face the issue of false-positive and missed matches, as they rely solely on feature appearance without considering the 2D locations of the keypoints \cite{fischler1981randomransac, chum2005porsac}.
-Outlier detection and filtering are often followed to remove suspicious matches \cite{cavalli2020handcrafted, barath2021gcransac, brachmann2019ngransac, zhao2019nm}.
+Nearest neighbor-based matching methods face the issue of false positives and missed matches, as they rely solely on feature appearance without considering the 2D locations of the keypoints~\cite{fischler1981randomransac, chum2005porsac}.
+Outlier rejection or filtering is often applied to remove suspicious matches~\cite{cavalli2020handcrafted, barath2021gcransac, brachmann2019ngransac, zhao2019nm}.